 - Battery Powered Chainsaws — Uses rechargeable batteries; Similar power to electric chainsaws; Cutting time is limited by battery juice (30 mins to one hour); Push-button start; Repairs require professional service; Most expensive; Heavier than electric chainsaws; Quiet; Clean.

 - Comes with a battery.
 Consider buying extras so you have less downtime when cutting.

-- Handheld Chainsaws — These are your standard chainsaws that are used for a multitude of tasks.
-You hold them with two hands: one hand goes on the top handlebar to guide your cuts and the other holds onto the back handle which has the throttle trigger.
+- Handheld Chainsaws — These are your standard chainsaws that are used for a multitude of work.
+You hold these power tools with two hands: one hand goes on the top handlebar to guide your cuts and the other holds onto the back handle which has the throttle trigger.

 - Pole Saws — These are a special type of saw that has a small chainsaw attached to the end of a pole.
-This design allows you to reach high up in the air to cut tree limbs from that are at a distance.
+This design allows you to reach high up in the air to cut tree limbs from that are at a distance with a little blade.

-Every chainsaw has a specific size called the “bar length”.
+Every chainsaw has a specific size called the “guide bar length”.

-The chainsaw bar refers to the metal blade that holds the chain.
+The chainsaw bar length refers to the metal blade that holds the chain.

 A 14-inch chainsaw, for example, has a bar that measures 14 inches long.
 This means you can technically cut a piece of wood up to 14 inches thick.